Most Secure Android Phone

 Best for typing

-BlackBerry Priv
+BlackBerry KEYone

-BlackBerry is legendary when it comes to mobile device management and security, and they follow that trend when they use Android to power their phones.
-In some ways, the Priv is more secure than any other Android phone — the bootloader and application manager use what BlackBerry calls a root of trust so that the phone just won't work if software is able to get through the first line of defense.
-We've put that to the test, and while hyperbole usually surrounds any claim coming from a company who wants your money, this one rings true.
+BlackBerry is legendary when it comes to mobile device management and security, and follows that trend when using Android to power its phones.
+With the KEYone, you also get the keyboard experience that only BlackBerry can offer.
+The KEYone is a great way to enjoy Android for people who still want a physical keyboard on their phone, and peace of mind that knowing a company is concerned about security.

-Bottom line: BlackBerry is a company with a reputation on the line when it comes to mobile security. they live up to expectations with the Priv.
+Bottom line: BlackBerry continues its reputation of excellent mobile security and having a great keyboard with the KEYone.

-One more thing: The BlackBerry is usually the first phone to get the monthly Android Security Bulletin update — hours before google releases the bulletin itself!
+One more thing: The BlackBerry is usually the first phone to get the monthly Android Security update — often hours before Google releases the bulletin itself!

 Best for simplicity